Introduction

 - University of Edinburgh Business School

-Preparing students for a fulfilling career in human resources, the London School of Economics and Political Science offers an MSC Human Resources and Organisations programme.
+Preparing students for a fulfilling career and ranking among the best universities for Master’s in Human Resource Management in the UK, the London School of Economics and Political Science offers an MSC Human Resources and Organisations programme.
 The programme is CIPD-accredited and aims to build expertise in HR management, talent strategy, and consulting.
 The course comprises five compulsory core modules, including HRM strategy, management in global companies, and people analytics.
 The university takes great pride in the impact it has created on the industry and student lives over the years.
 It is to be noted that the median salary 15 months after graduating from this specialised programme is £35,000.
 Thus, if you wish to make an impact on the global human resource industry, LSE is the way to go.

-The University of Manchester’s Alliance Manchester Business School offers an MSc Human Resource Management and Industrial Relations programme.
+The University of Manchester’s Alliance Manchester Business School offers a standout MSc Human Resource Management and Industrial Relations programme, a top choice for those researching Human Resource Management courses in the UK.
 This Chartered Institute of Personnel and Development (CIPD) accredited course at a triple crown-accredited business school is aimed at building an advanced understanding of modern-day developments in human resource management.
 The course takes into account the impact of AI and digitalisation on work culture, strengthening students’ critical thinking and problem-solving abilities with a focus on the real-world industrial landscape and relations.
 The core modules include the likes of Multinationals and Comparative Employment Systems, HRM: Strategy and Practice, International and Comparative Employment Regulation and Law, International Human Resource Management, etc., along with a Research Dissertation in the summer semester.

 The special features of this course include the Manchester Industrial Relations Society Debate, the annual inter-university Manchester Industrial Relations Society Debate exploring the ever-changing workplace and the Annual MSC HRM Conference, a case study competition with industrial leaders as the judges.